Textualize/textual/docs/guide/styles.md

 - RGB hex colors starts with a `#` followed by three pairs of one or two hex digits; one for the red, green, and blue color components.
 For example, `#f00` is an intense red color, and `#9932CC` is *dark orchid*.
 - RGB decimal color start with `rgb` followed by a tuple of three numbers in the range 0 to 255.
 For example `rgb(255,0,0)` is intense red, and `rgb(153,50,204)` is *dark orchid*.
-- HSL colors start with `hsl` followed by a angle between 0 adn 360 and two percentage values, representing Hue, Saturation and Lightness.
+- HSL colors start with `hsl` followed by a angle between 0 and 360 and two percentage values, representing Hue, Saturation and Lightness.
 For example `hsl(0,100%,50%)` is intense red and `hsl(280,60%,49%)` is *dark orchid*

 The background and color styles will also accept a [color][textual.color.Color] object which is convenient if you want to create colors dynamically.